Applying for Support

 - EOIs are initially reviewed by members of our RAC;

 - An initial shortlist is made.
 Full applications are requested from those shortlisted and all EOI applicants are notified in late May to early June;

-- Full applications for shortlisted individuals are due by 28 July 2017, with two referee reports due by 25 August 2017;
+- Full applications for shortlisted individuals are due around the end of July, with two referee reports due around mid-August;

 - Full applications are reviewed by our RAC and recommendations are put forward to our Board;

-- Our Board makes funding decisions at the November meeting, with announcements to be made in late November.
+- Our Board makes funding decisions at its October or November meeting, with announcements to be made in late November.